djonasson/ansible-role-wallpapers/README.md

 The role variables are defined in `defaults/main.yml` with these defaults:

     wallpapers_dir: "~/wallpapers"

+The directory that will store your wallpapers.

     bin_dir: "~/.local/bin"

+The directory used for user's binaries.

     script_name: rotate_wallpaper

+The name of the script that will be created and registered as cron job.
+It can be run manually to force a wallpaper rotation at any time.

     cron_weekday: "*"
     cron_hour: "*"
     cron_minute: "0"

+Cron parameters for controlling when the rotation takes place.
+See the [Ansible Cron Module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/cron_module.html) for details.

 ## Dependencies